eestrada/eestrada.github.io/content/posts/blogspot-migration.md

 I just need to choose to do it :) .

 In the transition to Hugo,
-comments are also going away.
+the ability to add new comments is going away.
-On Blogspot/Blogger, it used the builtin commenting system.
+On Blogspot/Blogger, my blog used the builtin commenting system.
-On my Frog site, it used Disqus.
+On my Frog site, my blog used Disqus.
 Here there is nothing.

-Why?
+Why no commenting system?
 On Blogspot, as my posting frequency became infrequent and sporadic, the comments also began to become less and less.
 On my Frog/Disqus based site,
-I don't think I ever had a single comment.
+I never had a single comment.
 I can't blame people for disengaging:
 I was posting on average once per year and half of those post are apologies about not posting more often.

 Why have a comment system if it isn't used?
-I'll just keep yelling my thoughts into the void without a feedback mechanism.
+I'll just yell my thoughts into the void without a feedback mechanism.
 I'm sure if someone has something to say, they will find a way to contact me.